mozilla-l10n/localizer-documentation/src/misc/pootle-migration.md

 ## Q: Will there be a training session, doc or video on how to use Pontoon?

 We’ve created this [set of documents](https://pontoon.mozilla.org/docs/localizer/) to instruct on the basics of using Pontoon.
 We’ll add more and more to these docs as time goes by.
-You’re also welcome to add to that doc by submitting pull requests to the [localizer documentation GitHub repository](https://github.com/mozilla-l10n/localizer-documentation).
+You’re also welcome to add to that doc by submitting pull requests to the [Pontoon GitHub repository](https://github.com/mozilla/pontoon/).

 ## Q: What will happen to my user profiles translation stats on Pootle?